jleape/Unsure/README.md

 # Unsure

-## A simple app to efficiently account for multiple independent sources of uncertainty in complex predictive models
+A simple app to efficiently account for multiple independent sources of uncertainty in complex predictive models

+---

-## Unsure approximates the user's model with a Cobb-Douglas function to rapidly estimate results with any combination of input values
+Unsure approximates the user's model with a Cobb-Douglas function to rapidly estimate results with any combination of input values.
+It requires that the user already has a working model and has run a standard sensitivity analysis.

 # Inputs